Cycletouring the

 are usually constructed with concrete tiles over

-treeroots, power lines and moleruns, but red 'double
+tree roots, power lines and mole runs, but red

-thoughtfully placed in the middle of the path to
+option.
+Posts thoughtfully placed in the middle of

-deter motorists (as if somebody would ride on a
+the path to deter motorists (as if somebody would

-path might end suddenly with a 90 degree turn-off
+yearly.
+Or the path might end suddenly with a

-shooting you in front of the uncoming traffic which
+90 degree turn-off shooting you in front of the

-you can't see for the trees lining the road.
+oncoming traffic which you can't see for the trees

 Cycling